Type of Journey

 How to reach: Accessible by flight from Oslo, local travel by road or cruise

-Famous for: One of the last remaining wildernesses on Earth
+Famous for: One of last remaining wildernesses on Earth, home to polar bears

 Best time to visit: May to Oct